-Networking is about building relationships, and many an opportunity to do so has arisen when least expected.
+Networking is about building relationships.
+True.
+But many an opportunity has arisen when least expected.
 Say you’re watching your kid’s soccer game and you overhear a woman talking about how she can’t get good help in her Q.A. department.

 You’re in Q.A.
 You politely introduce yourself and mention this bit of information.
 Before you know it, the woman is asking for your personal business card.